-Tony completed his MFA in illustration from the School of Visual Arts in New York City and holds a Bachelor degree in graphic design from Indiana University of Pennsylvania.
-He spent his 20's working in a design agency in the city that never sleeps.
+Tony completed his graduate work in illustration from the School of Visual Arts in New York City and holds a Bachelor of Arts degree in graphic design from Indiana University of Pennsylvania.
+His 20's were spent working in a design agency in the city that never sleeps.

-The first eight pieces from the Darkness of Light Tarot premiered at Tell Them Stories: Origins in New York City, October, 2015.
+The first eight pieces from the Darkness of Light Tarot premiered at Tell Them Stories: Origins group exhibition in New York City, October, 2015.

 XIV Death was awarded an honorable mention in the 2016 3x3 Illustration International Pro Show.

-The Darkness of Light Tarot is an opportunity for the artist to create meaningful work he feels personally connected to, and a way to contribute to the extremely supportive Neo-Pagan community he has recently discovered, and feels at home with.
+The Darkness of Light Tarot represents an opportunity for the artist to create work he feels connected to, and contribute to the extremely supportive Neo-Pagan community he feels at home with. tonydimauro.com

-Thank you to Sierra Selene for a beautiful collaboration and for promoting the deck.
+Thank you to Sierra Selene for a beautiful collaboration.
 If anyone needs photography work in the esoteric realm, please reach out to Sierra.

 Thank you to Rachel Quinlan for modeling, and for an absolutely fantastic Tarot reading.
 If anyone is in need of a professional reading, I highly recommend Rachel.

-Thank you to Milly for sleeping next to me while I work and making me take breaks from painting to go outside and eat biscuits.
+Thank you to Milly for sleeping next to me while I work and making me take breaks from painting to go outside.
 You're the best dog creature ever!